OFS Sector Jobs Report

 Lost in annual wages

-America’s oilfield services and equipment sector employment fell by an estimated 10,048 jobs in February, according to preliminary data from the Bureau of Labor Statistics (BLS) and analysis by the Energy Workforce & Technology Council.READ MORE
+American oilfield services and equipment sector employment increased by an estimated 9,707 jobs in May, according to preliminary data from the Bureau of Labor Statistics (BLS) and analysis by the Energy Workforce & Technology Council.READ MORE